 Above all, the workshop reinforced the imperative that Land professionals across the world remain engaged in initiatives that will enable them to make a difference.
-For the first time, through the post-2015 development goals, targets specifically relating to land and societal development will be drafted.
-Thus the participant desire to renew this commitment in the work they do be ensuing their own capacity continue to be developed in a way that understand the huge society trends emerging across the globe.
+The desire by participants to renew the commitment to benefitting society in the work they do by ensuing their own capacity continues to be developed in a way that understand the huge society trends emerging across the globe remains through active deliberation and expectations to implement.